joe-nas/nodejs-course/notes.md

   - Front end, graphical interface

 **Fat models/thin controllers**: try to offload as much logic as possible into the models, and keep the controllers as simple and lean as possible.

+# Error Handling:

+## 1. Operational Errors

+Problems we can predict will happen:

+- Invalid path accessed (express routing)
+- Invalid user input (validation error from mongoose)
+- Failed to connect to server
+- Request timeout
+- etc

+**With Express we can write a global error handling middleware to handle all a lot of operational errors**

+## 2. Programming Errors

+Bugs developers introduce into the code.
+Difficult to find and handle.

+- Reading properties on undefined
+- Passing a number where object is expected
+- Using await without async
+- using req.query instead of req.body
+- etc